The One Diet You Will Follow

 It doesn't matter how many videos you watch, how many books you read, or how many clubs you join.
 If you aren't willing to do what is necessary, then none of those gadgets will help you achieve your goals.

-The only diet that will work is the one you consistently practice.
+The only diet that works is the one you consistently practice.
 Excess weight won't disappear overnight, but you can change your mind, and your daily behavior.
 And that is the best diet of all.